Nucleomics-VIB/Opentrons/NC_protocols/NC_Dilute_96x_plate/README.md

 The number of wells in the CSV and their order are not relevant (any order will do) as long as there are not more than 96 wells in the CSV

-_The 'Position,Dilution' header line should not be altered as these names are used in the code_
+The 'Position,Dilution' header line should not be altered as these names are used in the code

-The volumes
 ---
 ## Materials